jpdoria/aws-es-index-snapshot/README.md

 1. AWS Management Console > Lambda
 1. Create a Lambda function > Blank function
 1. Skip Configure triggers by clicking Next button
-1. Give your function a name and description
+1. Give your function a name and a description
 1. Choose Python 2.7 as Runtime
 1. Code entry type: Upload a .ZIP file, then click Upload
 1. Clone or download the code as zip